ietf/tao/Tao.md

 2. What is the IETF?

 The IETF is a loosely self-organized group of people who contribute to the engineering and evolution of Internet technologies.
 It is the principal body engaged in the development of new Internet standard specifications.
-The IETF is unusual in that it exists as a collection of happenings, but is not a corporation and has no board of directors, no members, and no dues; see [RFC 3935], "A Mission Statement for the IETF", for more detail.
+The IETF is unusual in that it exists as a collection of happenings, online and in-person, in which individuals voluntarily participate.
+It has no members, and no dues; see [RFC 3935], "A Mission Statement for the IETF", for more detail.

 Its mission includes the following: